 The api reference provides a reference for each class, its properties and methods in the arcgis package.
-The community is a geonet forum where you can share your thoughts about the API, request for features, conduct polls, report bugs, ask questions and engage with the Python community in general.
+The ArcGIS API for Python Community is an Esri Community where you can share your thoughts about the API, request for features, conduct polls, report bugs, ask questions and engage with the Python community in general.